d-otis/d-otis.github.io/_posts/2020-08-26-rails_and_javascript_final_project.markdown

 It's easy to devolve into some serious spaghetti-code moments when you're setting out to do something like this for the first time.
 I periodically checked in with my cohort lead, DJ.
 He recommended some best practices that had become habits to him: like using separate files, separation of concerns, and trying to make fetch calls as dynamic as possible for each HTTP verb.

 Practicing the exercise of Red-Green-Refactor has proven to be incredibly beneficial in this SPA!

+After getting my MVP going I decided to go back and abstract-ify some of the table-making into a separate global function and it dried the hell outta my code!
+Whoa.